najeebjebreel/KeyNet/README.md

 Additionally, this repo contains some images from different distributions that used to embed the watermarks.

 The code supports training and evaluating on [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) and [FMNIST5] datasets.

+## Pre-trained models

+The pretrained models can be accessed using this link: https://drive.google.com/drive/folders/1X2b3zbFpq7mkiQTCWBlyZiOle_ciqiZv?usp=sharing.

 ## Dependencies